DorkHelmet/rankingsystems/README.md

 * Disciple - Players with Experience
 * Primus - Players with Experience
 * Legendary - Leader board
 The first four tiers consist of 3 levels each, Level 3 is the lowest level in a tier, Level 1 highest, it goes Neophyte 1 -> Apprentice 3.

 Each level is made up of 100 RP (Ranking points).
-When you win a game you earn a certain amount of RPs based on the tier you are in, when you loose a game you will loose a certain amount of RPs, with 3 levels per tier the player need to accumulate a total of 300 RP to get promoted to the next tier.
+When you win a game, you earn a certain number of RPs based on the tier you are in, when you lose a game you will lose a certain number of RPs, with 3 levels per tier the player needs to accumulate a total of 300 RP to get promoted to the next tier.
 It is not possible to get demoted from a tier, though players can move from Level 1 to Level 2.

-All of the following numbers are sugestions and can of course be tweaked as needed.
+All of the following numbers are suggestions and can of course be tweaked as needed.
 |Tier | Win RPs | Loss RPs|
 |-----|---------|---------|
 |Neophyte| 20 | 0 |